Louise Allen

 After completing my general training, I spent a year as a Clinical Fellow at Great Ormond Street Childrens Hospital in London, gaining further specialist experience in all aspects of paediatric and inherited eye disease, in the company of renowned experts in the field.

-I was appointed to a consultant post at Addenbrooke's Hospital, Cambridge in 2001.
+I was appointed to a consultant post at Cambridge University Hospitals in 2001.

-In addition to my clinical work, I am a member of the Paediatric Sub-committee of the Royal College of Ophthalmologists, as well as a member of the British and Irish Paediatric Ophthalmology and Strabismus Association, the Ulverscroft Vision research group, the UK Retinopathy of prematurity interest group, and the British Isles Congenital Cataract interest group.
+In addition to my clinical work, I am a member of the academic sub-committee of the Royal College of Ophthalmologists, a member of the British and Irish Paediatric Ophthalmology and Strabismus Association, Associate Editor of BMJ Open Ophthalmology, a member of the RCPCH Children’s Surgical Forum, member for the ROP screening guideline development group committee (RPCPH) and Advisor for the NHS England antenatal and newborn screening committee.

-I am actively involved in carrying out and supervising ophthalmic research, and have been an Associate Lecturer at Cambridge University since 2003.
+I am actively involved in carrying out and supervising ophthalmic research, am an Affiliated Assistant Professor in the Department of Paediatrics at Cambridge University and have been the recipient of a number of Innovation awards.